 Shopping and Dining

 Plenty of restaurants along the local beaches provide assorted types of cuisine.
 However, since Seminole is within proximity of many major cities, you have even more dining options.
 Whether you’re in the mood to dine at familiar franchise restaurants or want to discover new family-owned establishments, you can find them here or in Largo.
-The same goes for shopping.
-Largo, just 20 minutes away, has a large mall.
+The same goes for shopping with Largo Mall and the Seminole City Center.
+Both offer movie theaters, shopping and dinning.
 However, you can find everything you need within Seminole's city limits, including eclectic stores near the beaches.